How Old Is America?

 You know how teenagers eventually get tired of their parents' rules?
 Well, that's kind of what happened with the American colonies.
 By the mid-1700s, they were feeling pretty grown up and ready to make their own decisions.
 But King George III wasn't exactly the "cool parent" type.

 The breaking point?
 Taxes.
 (Isn't it always about money?)
 The British Parliament started imposing all sorts of taxes on the colonies without giving them any say in the matter.
-It was like being told to do extra chores without getting a raise in allowance.
-The colonists were not amused.
+It was like being told to do extra chores without getting a raise in allowance and the colonists were not amused.

 "No taxation without representation!" became their battle cry.
 It wasn't just about the money, though.
 It was about respect, autonomy, and the right to have a voice in their own governance.
 The tension kept building, like a pot of water slowly coming to a boil.